 - Invitations went out to 11 HBCUs to participate in training on their respective campus: 8 of the 11 colleges and universities showed interest, which included: Bennett College, Johnson C. Smith University, Shaw University, Elizabeth City State University, Winston Salem State University, Fayetteville State University, North Carolina A&T, and North Carolina Central University.
-Six universities signed up and received training.
-The learning experience included information about what defines an IPSE program and the definition of ID and provides insight into model programs, accreditation standards, and resources.
-Training participants also learned about the funding criteria for financial support from the NC Council on Developmental Disabilities and other Federal Grantors. - The initiative engaged with National and Local Postsecondary Education Alliance Leaders and Diversity Officials - The initiative created training materials (PowerPoint, Self-advocate and Parent Interviews, handout materials) and also updated national IPSE training materials through more of an HBCU perspective. - Initiative leadership visited Tennessee State University and Lipscomb University to explore their IPSE program operations and their IPSE service coordination. - The initiative leadership followed up with interested universities by August to address additional questions of interests and to reinforce momentum to pursue the new programs.
+So far, six universities have signed up for training.
+The learning experience includes information about what defines an IPSE program and the definition of ID and provides insight into model programs, accreditation standards, and resources.
+Training participants also learn about the funding criteria for financial support from the NC Council on Developmental Disabilities and other Federal Grantors. - The initiative engaged with National and Local Postsecondary Education Alliance Leaders and Diversity Officials - The initiative created training materials (PowerPoint, Self-advocate and Parent Interviews, handout materials) and also updated national IPSE training materials through more of an HBCU perspective. - Initiative leadership visited Tennessee State University and Lipscomb University to explore their IPSE program operations and their IPSE service coordination.